tarathep/cicd-github-action-lab/cd/lab3.md

 #### Deploy

-The build artifact to contains in the job
+The deploy artifact to contains in the job

 ```yaml
   deploy-app-service: